josephsachs/minare/README.md

 ## Architecture Overview

 Minare provides a back-end framework for management of real-time data with many clients.
+The aim is to solve distributed state problems for game developers.

 ## Core Components